 Dazed by the din and the press of increasingly inebriated green-clad bodies, we staggered out at last and went home to eat ice cream doused with hot chocolate pudding – it was the best part of the evening.

 All in all, it wasn’t one of our more enjoyable nights out, but I can mark it off the bucket list now.
-And next year I’ll tip a few drops of green colouring into my beer while I listen to this at home:
+And next year I’ll tip a few drops of green colouring into my beer while I listen to Frank Patterson at home.

 Happy (belated) St. Patrick’s Day!